-- melons - field crops
+- field crops - melons

-- ornamental crops - flowers and seeds
+- flowers and seeds - ornamental crops

-- tree nuts - fruits - trees and sod - grains
+- fruits - tree nuts

+- grains - trees and sod

 - vegetables

 Also includes associated crop preparation services and harvesting activities, such as mechanical soil preparation, irrigation system construction, spraying, and crop harvesting

 Cumulative Effects.
 The incremental effects of an individual project reviewed in connection with the effects of past projects, the effects of other current projects, and the effects of planned or probable future projects.